project-flowstate/flowstate/docs/vision.md

 * **Condition**: a temporary modifier that changes what a character can do or how they interact with others.
 * **Ability**: a combat action a character can perform.
 * **Cast**: a player’s attempt to use an ability (which may commit immediately or after a cast time).
-* **Aim**: the cursor-derived direction/point used for free-aim actions, as viewed through the camera.
+* **Aim**: the player’s aim intent derived from cursor (or controller), represented as a stable direction/point relative to the character (not dependent on the camera).
 * **World**: the playable map space (terrain, obstacles, traversal features) that shapes movement and combat.

 ## Reference games (for shared vocabulary)